 - To put in evidence facts that were not mentioned during the examination-in-chief but that are important to the party cross-examining.

-Because witnesses during cross-examination are generally adverse to the party asking the questions, the party asking the questions gets the benefit of asking what lawyers refer to as “leading questions”.
-Leading questions are more focused and are intended to lead the witness to answer in a certain way.
-For instance, if a lawyer wants to show that a witness went to Starbucks on December 10, 2013, he may not ask the witness “Did you go to Starbucks on December 10, 2013?”
-If the witness is adverse, he may just say “no” or “I don’t remember”.
+Because witnesses during cross-examination are generally adverse to the party asking the questions, the party asking the questions gets the benefit of asking what lawyers refer to as “leading questions.”
+Leading questions are more focused and are intended to lead the witness to answer a certain way.
+For instance, if a lawyer wants to show that a witness went to Starbucks on December 10, 2015, he may not ask the witness outright “Did you go to Starbucks on December 10, 2015?”
+If the witness is adverse, he may just say “no” or “I don’t remember.”
 Instead, the lawyer will try to lead the witness by asking a series of questions to corner the witness to give the answer that he wants.
-Cross-examination is an art and even lawyers with many years of experience may stumble.
+Cross-examination is an art and even lawyers with many years of experience sometimes stumble.

 Once the opposing party has cross-examined the witness, the party who called the witness can re-examine that witness, but the re-examination is generally limited to facts raised during cross-examination.
-A re-examination is generally used to allow the witness to complete or clarify his answers given during cross-examination.
+A re-examination is generally used to allow the witness to complete or clarify answers that he gave during cross-examination.
 Most lawyers will not re-examine their witnesses unless necessary to clarify a point.

 Documentary evidence refers to documents or other tangible things that a party wants to introduce to prove or support a point.
-For example, if an appeal relates to business expenses that were disallowed, the taxpayer may want to introduce invoices showing that he incurred the expenses.
+For example, if an appeal relates to business expenses that were disallowed, you may want to introduce invoices to prove that you incurred those expenses.
 Once the evidence is accepted by the Court, it becomes an “exhibit”.

 A party should generally make 4 copies of the documents that it intends to introduce into evidence.
 One for the Court, one for opposing counsel, one for the witness and one to keep for reference.